 Door Bell Cameras

-Door bell cameras are surveillance systems and permission from us must be obtained as above.
+Door bell cameras are surveillance systems and permission from Estuary must be obtained as above, if the structure of the property is to be affected approval is required.They cannot be installed on fire doors or frames if the integrity of the door is affected.
+They can be stuck if removable without damage and then permission is not required.
 If installation is approved, you must ensure that the equipment is installed professionally and understand where the data recorded on the camera is stored (usually cloud based).

 We must consider the privacy rights of others and if the surveillance does not exclude your neighbour’s property or public areas, permission for installation will be refused.